jozefg/blog/posts/2015-08-25-type-in-type.md

     [aux] ⊢ member(member(U{i}; U{i}); U{i'})

-Let's get rid of that subgoal using that `impredictivity-wf-tac`
+Let's get rid of that auxiliary subgoal using that `impredictivity-wf-tac`, this subgoal is in fact exactly what it was made for.

 ``` jonprl
     {